my4andle/weak_pass_hunter/README.md

 # weak_pass_hunter
-Hunt down systems using a password of your choosing.
-Especially good if you work in a large environment and have a lot of unmanaged systems.
+Designed to test a single password against a single protocol

 # masscan first
 I highly recommend masscanning for the desired port and then running this tool against those results.